adamharrison/lite-xl-terminal/README.md

 lpm run https://github.com/adamharrison/lite-xl-terminal.git terminal
 ```

-If you want to grab it
+If you want to grab it directly, and build it from the repo, you can do:

 ```
 git clone --depth=1 https://github.com/adamharrison/lite-xl-terminal.git --recurse-submodules --shallow-submodules